DChristianson/vcs-lisp/README.md

   - tester 4 (editor)
     - display cursor to point at current cell
     - display cursor stays in bounds of cells
+    - display cursor can be at end of a list
 TASKS
-  - tester 4 (editor)
-      - display cursor can be at end of a list
   - virtual keyboard 1
       - button press opens keyboard
       - with open keyboard movement selects new value